KeystoneHQ/keystone3-firmware/README.md

 cd tools && astyle -A3nrUpHcQ --exclude=../src/cm_backtrace/Languages --exclude=../external --exclude=../rust "../*.c" "../*.h" "../*.cpp" && cd ..
 ```

+## FAQ
+Q. How to build and verify the firmware?

+A. Please check the detail guide on `docs/verify.md`

 ## License
 Please see the LICENSE.md file for details.